PLTW-CSA/Spring-2020-CSCI-360-Database-Mgmt-Systems/Lectures/Topic 1.md

   - Those who actually use and control the database content, and those who design, develop and maintain database applications (called “Actors on the Scene”), and
   - Those who design and develop the DBMS software and related tools, and the computer systems operators (called “Workers Behind the Scene”).
 ### Database Users – Actors on the Scene
-+ Actors on the scene
++ Actors on the scene: who design, use, and administer a database.
   - **Database administrators**:
     + Responsible for authorizing access to the database, for coordinating and monitoring its use, acquiring software and hardware resources, controlling its use and monitoring efficiency of operations.
   - **Database Designers**: